 Administrative Detention Hall

 Generally, students are assigned D-Hall to begin the day following the infraction.
+Students must study or read.
+Sleeping and talking are NOT permitted.
+The school assumes no responsibility for transportation; therefore, it is the responsibility of the parent.
 They are responsible for notifying their parents.

 - A.M. detention hall: 8:15 to 8:45, Monday through Friday each week.

 - P.M. detention hall: 4:15-5:00, Monday through Thursday each week.